isomerpages/moe-ast-elis/_learning-opportunities/SkillsFuture for Educators/Learning by Inquiring in the Primary English Language Classroom.md

 Select this course at the Accomplished Level of Practice if you:

-*   are skilful and independent in your practice of DI in the EL classroom;
+*   are skilful and independent in your practice of IBL in the EL classroom;
-*   would like to become adaptive in your practice of DI, by being able to customise and/or personalise learning for your students as you enact your EL lessons; and
+*   would like to become adaptive in your practice of IBL, by being able to customise and/or personalise learning for your students as you enact your EL lessons; and
-*   plan to apply and, on an ongoing basis, reflect on your learning as you participate in the course, which involves reviewing a lesson for adaptive practice of DI in the EL classroom.
+*   plan to apply and, on an ongoing basis, reflect on your learning as you participate in the course, which involves reviewing a lesson for adaptive practice of IBL in the EL classroom.

 #### Learning Goals

 By the end of this course, you will be able to:

-*   adapt EL lessons, incorporating the use of technology, based on:
+*   customise EL lessons, incorporating the use of technology, that support IBL based on:

-	*   principles of DI, and
+	*   principles of EL teaching and learning (CLLIPS) and teaching processes (ACoLADE), and
 	*   knowledge of learners, acquired through sound use of assessment information on students’ learning readiness, interests and learning profiles, collected before, during and after instruction; and

-*   demonstrate adaptiveness in differentiating content, process, product and learning environment in the enactment of lessons to enable students to maximise their learning in the areas of language learning.
+*   demonstrate adaptiveness in facilitating IBL in the enactment of lessons through prompting, posing questions, and supporting the collaborative process by which students learn about skills and learner strategies in the areas of language learning.

 ---